PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 ### Randomisation

-Randomisation is a very useful tool for creating robust assessments, particularly in remote settings (limits collusion opportunities).
-There are various randomisation methods, which can be combined:
+Randomisation is a very useful tool for creating robust assessments, particularly in remote settings through limiting collusion opportunities.
+Test has various randomisation methods, which can be combined:

 ???
 Abstract "Random order: Test presentation options"